dominik-polic/Smart-Home/README.md

 # Smart-Home
-This is a repository containg old version of Aarduino and Raspberry Pi programs I previously used in my home automation system.
+This is a repository containing old version of Aarduino and Raspberry Pi programs I previously used in my home automation system.

 The Android App is still updated, and it's open source, but it's also available on [Google Play Store](https://play.google.com/store/apps/details?id=org.no_ip.wqwdpxd.homeautomationwear_php), but only for my personal use currently.